uvarc/rc-learning/content/notes/fiji-scripting/index.md

 ## Creating a New Image {#new-image-id}

-New images can be created by initializing an [ImagePlus][imageplus] object with an [ImageProcessor][imageprocessor] object instance.
+New images can be created by initializing an [ImagePlus](https://imagej.nih.gov/ij/developer/api/ij/ij/ImagePlus.html) object with an [ImageProcessor](https://imagej.nih.gov/ij/developer/api/ij/ij/process/ImageProcessor.html) object instance.
 The following ImageProcessor subclasses can be used, depending on bit-depth and color mode of the desired image.

 | ImageProcessor subclass | Mode | bits/pixel |
 | --- | --- | --- |